brandonlheureux/vention-ecommerce/README.md

 There is also no need to keep an inventory count.

+We DO NOT want to store images in a mongo db database.
+Therefore, we will use Cloudinary CDN to host images.

-Therefore, we end up with two models for both our client and api to work with:
+Therefore, we end up with 3 models for both our client and api to work with:

 - Product